 [The right hand side of the Figure shows the ENC layout with the screen window overlaid, and the left hand side is enlarged to show the ECDIS display on that screen.]

 Note that in this situation the OVERSC01 area fill should only be shown on the area compiled from the smaller scale ENC.
 If the area from the larger scale ENC is also overscale, this should be indicated by the "overscale indication".
 The OVERSC01 area fill should not be shown on the part of the display taken from the larger scale ENC.
-For example if the display scale of the situation in the data coverage diagram was 1/3,500 the area of compilation scale 1/12,500 would have an overscale indication of X 3.6 but would have no OVERSC01 area fill.
+For example if the optimum display scale of the situation in the data coverage diagram was 1/3,500 the area of optimum display scale 1/12,500 would have an overscale indication of X 3.6 but would have no OVERSC01 area fill.

 Larger scale data available

-As the mariner’s display window moves and begins to cover an ENC that is of a larger maximumDisplayScale, the ECDIS must indicate that larger scale data will shortly become available, as required by IMO Performance Standards.
+As the mariner’s display window moves and begins to cover an ENC that is of a larger optimumDisplayScale, the ECDIS must indicate that larger scale data will shortly become available, as required by IMO Performance Standards.

 Graphical indexes